AaronJGaut/pdf2remarkable/README.md

 Run the script with `-h` for help.

-This script assumes some prior setup:

-- Requires a recent Python version (tested on 3.9)
-- You must set up password-less ssh to the host (default: root@remarkable)
-- For .cbz files you need the ebook-convert binary provided by calibre
+This script has only been tested on a Linux system with Python 3.9 and using password-less ssh.